thebrilliantmice/cibersecurity-phishing-challenge/README.md

 **Important Notice**
 This guide is for educational purposes or authorized testing only.
 Performing phishing attacks without permission is illegal and can result in severe consequences, including legal action.

+## What is a Phishing Attack?
+A phishing attack is a type of cybercrime where attackers impersonate legitimate organizations or individuals to trick people into revealing sensitive information, such as passwords, credit card numbers, or personal data.
+The attackers often use emails, fake websites, or messages.

+**Most common Phishing Attacks:**

+- Website Clone: fake replica of a legitimate website created by attackers to trick users into entering sensitive information.
+It’s often used in phishing attacks to steal data like passwords or payment details.
+- Email Phishing: Fraudulent emails that look like they’re from banks, tech companies, or online services asking you to click on a link and enter personal information.
+- Spear Phishing: A more targeted phishing attack where attackers research a specific individual or organization to make their messages more convincing.
+- Smishing: Phishing attacks carried out via text messages (SMS) to trick users into revealing personal information.
+- Vishing: Phishing attempts made over phone calls, often pretending to be from banks or government officials.

+**It’s important to be cautious of unsolicited messages, verify the authenticity of requests, and avoid clicking on suspicious links.**

 ## Required Tools
 To carry out this simulation, ensure the following system is installed and configured in a virtual test environment: